lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/free-energy-calculation.rst

     :alt: PMF in the presence of forcing
     :class: only-dark

+..  container:: figurelegend

-    PMF calculated in the presence of a net forcing inducing the convection of the particles from left to right.
+    Figure: PMF calculated in the presence of a net forcing inducing the convection of the particles from left to right.

-.. admonition:: Solution
-    :class: dropdown

-    ..  container:: justify

-        Add a forcing to all the particles using:

-    ..  code-block:: lammps

-        fix myconv all addforce 2e-6 0 0

-    ..  container:: justify

-        It is crutial to choose a forcing that is not *too large*, or the simulation may crash.
-        A forcing that is *too weak* wont have any effect on the PMF.
-..
-    ..  container:: justify

-        Optional: use particle swapping to exchange between the 2 populations and reach equilibrium faster than with simple molecular dynamics.

 Surface adsorption of a molecule
 --------------------------------